 - Your home would be listed between 3 to 8 months

 - Your house may never even sell at the price you set.

 - In the meanwhile, you are still responsible for the upkeep, bills, etc.

-- You may not even receive cash if the house sells.
+- You may not even receive cash if the property sells.